 In an address to the Manitoba Health Conference at the Winnipeg Inn that evening, Dr. Kessler spoke about the social and economic problems of the aged.
-He decried current airing practices which fail to differentiate able older workers from those who can no longer compete, or from those in other age groups who are incompetent.
-Age ceilings for hiring ignore the fact that chronological age is not the singular indicator of vocational potential.
+He decried current niring practices which fail to differentiate able older workers from those who can no longer compete, or from those in other age groups who are incompetent.
+Age ceilings for hiring tional potential.